Maximinodotpy/articles/031 - All Edge Dev Tool Panels/_blog/article.md

 ### Network

 With this Tool, you can see all network requests made after the initial page load.
 For example, on my little Website [Catstagram](https://demos.maximmaeder.com/demo/catstragam/) you can see the fetch requests and images loaded in as the user scrolls down.
 You can also simulate a slower bandwidth or even offline to see how your Website behaves in case there is no connection.
+Here you can also disable the cache and see how your Website behaves in case the user has to reload the page every time.

 [Official Documentation](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/network/)